-Each student is assigned to two advisers: a preceptor and a faculty member.
-Students should contact the preceptor or the program chair about technical questions regarding the program (e.g., required courses, petitions).
-Students may wish to contact their faculty advisers with general questions regarding the discipline of sociology or for purposes of designing an individualized program of study.
+Students are encouraged to select a faculty member to serve as an adviser.
+In addition, each student is assigned to a preceptor.
+Students should address technical questions regarding the program (e.g., required courses, petitions) with the preceptor or the program chair.
+Students may wish to contact their faculty adviser to address general questions regarding the discipline of sociology or to design an individualized program of study.

 Course Requirements.
-Students pursuing a B.A. degree in sociology are expected to complete the following requirements.
+Students pursuing a BA degree in sociology are expected to complete the following requirements.
 However, students with adequate background in sociology from general education courses or other sociology courses may petition the program chair to substitute other 20000-level courses for one or more of the introductory sequence courses.